splanck/vlibc/docs/users_groups.md

 As with the password file, BSD platforms parse the group database directly.
-The path can be overridden via the `VLIBC_GROUP` environment variable when running tests.
+The path can be overridden via the `VLIBC_GROUP` environment variable when running tests. `getgrgid()` and `getgrnam()` return pointers into thread-local storage so concurrent calls from different threads are independent.
 The `*_r` variants fill caller provided buffers and are thread-safe.

 `setgrent()`, `getgrent()` and `endgrent()` enumerate group entries in order.
 As with the passwd enumeration, BSD platforms use the host